nus-cs2103-AY2122S1/tp/docs/UserGuide.md

    ModuLink will not run on older versions of Java!
 If you do not have Java 11 installed, please install it by following the instructions in the official [guide](https://www.oracle.com/java/technologies/javase/jdk11-archive-downloads.html).
    </div>
    <br/>
-2. Download the latest **modulink.jar** from our website [here](https://github.com/AY2122S1-CS2103T-W12-4/tp/releases).
+2. Download the latest **ModuLink.jar** from our website [here](https://github.com/AY2122S1-CS2103T-W12-4/tp/releases).
 3. Move the file to the folder you want to use as the home folder for ModuLink on your computer.

 ### Section 2.2 Working with ModuLink
 To run the app, simply double click the file.

+Alternatively, you can open the app via the **Terminal** app for Mac users, or the **Command Prompt** app for Windows users.
+To do this,
+1. `cd` into the directory you saved ModuLink in.
+2. Type and enter `java -jar ModuLink.jar`.

 You should see a GUI similar to the one shown below in a few seconds.
 The app will already contain data.
 Here’s a quick look at the different elements in the app.

 ![Ui](images/screenshots/Ui2.png)